Kayaking for Fitness

-Paddling works the upper body and core.
+- Paddling works the upper body and core.
 Especially shoulders, arms, and back.

-Improved grip strength.
+- Improved grip strength.

-Legs – while it may seem legs are not used at all for kayaking, they definitely get some use in stabilizing the kayak.
+- Legs – while it may seem legs are not used at all for kayaking, they definitely get some use in stabilizing the kayak.

-Intense paddling sessions get the heart and lungs working extra to keep up.
+- Intense paddling sessions get the heart and lungs working extra to keep up.
 This can be great cardio.

-Kayaking is a low impact exercise – you don’t have the body-weight impacts with the ground that you would have with running for example that can be detrimental to joints in the long term.
+- Kayaking is a low impact exercise – you don’t have the body-weight impacts with the ground that you would have with running for example that can be detrimental to joints in the long term.

-effects are physical.
+Not all of the effects are physical.
 The following are some general wellness benefits you will gain:

 - Mental health improvement.
 Stress relief from being outdoors and enjoying nature, getting away from the stress of daily life.

-Kayaking is a great way to meet new people.
+- Kayaking is a great way to meet new people.
 There is a great sense of community among paddlers, and most people you meet will be very excited to help you or offer tips.
 Many people find they meet people kayaking to go on more adventurous trips with larger groups.

-Vitamin D – the one associated with sunlight.
+- Vitamin D – the one associated with sunlight.
 Spending just 15 minutes in sunlight has been shown to help with depression and anxiety.